 There is over the counter pills for that.
 It would be either dramamine, or if you can't find it, Benadryl is basically the same thing.
-I wouldn't recommend this if you are driving though as it can make you very drowsy.

 This sounds weird to me, but I have been told that it works.
 Supposedly, if you read or concentrate on things inside the car as opposed to things outside, even though your body is moving, your mind believes that you are standing still, so you get car sick.
 The cure is supposed to be not to read, etc. in the car, but to look out the window at the scenery often so that your mind will know that you are in motion.
 I know, sounds crazy, but worth a try.